News & Events

 Most current wireless routers cannot support blazing GigaZone Internet speeds.
 To help, the cooperative is offering GigaZone Integrated Wi-Fi that uses the latest in advanced Wi-Fi technologies to maximize the in-home wireless experience.
 This service is free to all new GigaZone customers for the first six months, with a minimal charge thereafter.

-GigaZone services are expected to be made available in Trout Lake Township east of Grand Rapids in February and in March in the cooperative's Park Rapids exchange which also includes areas in Lake George, Two Inlets, Dorset, and Emmaville.
-Additional upgrades are planned in and around Bemidji and Grand Rapids in 2015.
+GigaZone services are expected to be made available in March in the cooperative's Park Rapids exchange which also includes the areas of Two Inlets, Dorset, and Emmaville.
+Additional GigaZone upgrades in 2015 are planned for Lake George, Big Falls, as well as more areas in and around Bemidji, Cohasset, and Grand Rapids.
 Ultimately the GigaZone will encompass the cooperative's entire 5,000 square mile service area.

 "We know that many of our members will want access to GigaZone services and we will make it available as quickly as we can.
-It will take us a few construction seasons to get it everywhere we serve but once done it will be one of the largest Gigabit networks in the United States!" added Brian Bissonette, Paul Bunyan Communications Marketing Supervisor.
+It will take us a few construction seasons to get it everywhere we serve but once done it will be one of the largest Gigabit networks in the United States!" added Bissonette.

 GigaZone service options including unprecedented Broadband Internet speeds of up to 1000 Mbps – a Gigabit.
 Members who subscribe to GigaZone Broadband can also add PBTV Fusion and/or low cost unlimited local and long distance GigaZone voice service.
 All current service options also remain available to cooperative members within the GigaZone.

-Paul Bunyan Communications has added two more networks in high definition to PBTV HD service.
+Paul Bunyan Communications has added yet another network in high definition to PBTV HD service, RFD-TV.

-PBTV HD is delivered in the widescreen 16:9 format that provides a picture with a resolution over five times that of standard television and the 4:3 format.
-The service can be added to PBTV service for $9.95 per month.
-Consumers must have standard PBTV service to subscribe to PBTV HD service. $9.95 monthly charge for PBTV HD is an equipment fee, not a programming fee.
+PBTV HD service can be added to PBTV service for $9.95 per month.
 PBTV HD subscribers will receive the HD channels of the digital channels they subscribe to.
 Additional subscription(s) may be required to receive all HD channels available.
 There is a one month minimum subscription required.
 Service availability depends upon location and some restrictions may apply.

 Paul Bunyan Communications is committed to the communities we serve and provides over $40,000 annually in scholarships to local students within our service territory.
 We also offer local students the chance to apply for one statewide industry scholarship and one national industry scholarship.
 If you are a current high school senior or a student at one of the local post-secondary institutions, you can apply to win a Paul Bunyan Communications Scholarship!